elygeo/coseis/doc/index.rst

         brew install git gfortran

+    OpenMP is broken in GCC 4.3 on Lion, so if you need multiprocessing speed-up, install either MPICH_ or a newer GCC_ version.
 Optionally, install and EPD_ for visualization and analysis.

 1. Clone the source code from the `Coseis GitHub repository
     <http://github.com/gely/coseis>`__::